 Amy Wallner-Drake, Bozeman High School

-Amy is passionate about the world and demonstrates that passion by creating experiences for her students to embrace global opportunities by arranging guest speakers, mobilizing field trips, and holding informational sessions for students during lunch.
+Amy Wallner-Drake has been going above and beyond to teach global awareness and understanding for over 11 years at Bozeman High School.
+Amy is passionate about the world and demonstrates that passion by creating experiences for her students to embrace global opportunities, such as arranging guest speakers, mobilizing field trips, and holding informational sessions for students during lunch.
 Each year, she serves as a mentor to another teacher from a different country through the Teaching Excellence Award program.

 2013 Global Educator of the Year

-Mr. Geoffry Habel, Great Falls High School
+Geoffry Habel, Great Falls High School

-Geoffry Habel, a Social Studies teacher from Great Falls High School, was nominated by Great Falls Public Schools Assistant Superintendent Tom Moore and his nomination was supported by a letter from Great Falls High School Prinicpal, Jane Gregoire.
-Please join us in honoring Mr. Habel’s dedication to global understanding.
+The Montana World Affairs Council is pleased to announce the 2013 honoree Mr. Geoffry Habel of Great Falls High School.
+Geoffry Habel, a Social Studies teacher from Great Falls High School, was nominated by Great Falls Public Schools Assistant Superintendent Tom Moore and his nomination was supported by a letter from Great Falls High School Principal, Jane Gregoire.